Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures pointed to a weaker start in the final trading day of the week as traders looked ahead to fresh U.S. economic news to underscore growing expectations that the U.S. Federal Reserve will again hike rates next month.
-At 8:30 a.m., new figures on U.S. inflation and retail sales are due.
-Economists expect to see inflation growing at an annual rate of about 2.3 per cent in April.
-Factoring out food and energy costs, a 2-per-cent rise is forecast.
-Retail sales - coming a day after U.S. retail stocks took a hit on disappointing earnings from Macy's Inc. - are forecast to have risen about 0.6 per cent for the same month.
+U.S. stock futures pointed to a slightly weaker start in the final trading day of the week as traders weigh a batch of fresh U.S. economic data.
+The U.S. Commerce Department says U.S. retail sales rebounded after a couple of weak months, climbing 0.4 per cent in April.
+Sales had been up a modest 0.1 per cent in March and lower in February.
+Friday's report raises hopes that consumer spending could boost overall economic growth in the second quarter after a weak first-quarter showing, although the April number was still short of economists' forecasts.
+As well, U.S. inflation showed a modest gain for the same month on a rise in energy prices.
+For the month, consumer prices rose 0.2 per cent after posting the biggest decline in more than two years in March.
+Core inflation rose 0.1 per cent.
+Over the last 12 months, U.S. inflation was up 2.2 per cent, according to Friday's numbers.
 On Thursday, a report showed a rebound in U.S. producer prices, signalling building inflationary pressures.
 Alongside a tightening tightening labour market, rising inflation is seen as backing expectations that the Fed will hike rates at least twice more this year.

-"Shares of U.S. retailing giants Macy's, Sears and JC Penney all plummeted yesterday because of disappointing earnings which dovetails with weak (first-quarter) personal consumption growth," Societe Generale analysts said in a morning note.
-"Today's sales report is for April and a solid print will be required to raise optimism that consumption and GDP growth will bounce back in (the second quarter)."
+"So long as the economic data continues to co-operate over the next month, the Fed looks set to raise rates another quarter point in June," TD senior economist Leslie Preston said a note following the release of Friday's data.

 In Canada, futures also signalled a weaker start at the opening bell.
 Embattled Home Capital Group Inc. will be back at the forefront after the lender said after Thursday's close that recent events have resulted in "material uncertainty" about its future.
 The company holds its conference call with analysts Friday morning.
 Oil prices held onto recent gains on expectations that OPEC will extend production cuts, offering some support to the energy sector.